 Our management-level Investment Committee provides the necessary oversight to ensure that we are not overly exposed to assets which can potentially be impaired or stranded over the long term due to adverse impact of climate-related risk.
-This is aligned with how we manage our concentration risk by not investing excessively in any geographical area, market, industry sector or counterparty.
+We generally manage our concentration risk by not investing excessively in any geographical area, market, industry sector or counterparty.